Nictiz/eu-nl-compared/maps/xtehr2zibs2024/Procedure-comments.md

 ### Comments

 Normally any additional information is being added in the 'toelichting' field, which most zibs have.
+Unclear whether zib procedure has this possibility

 ## EHDSProcedure.outcome